 Big Data in Logistics and Supply Chain Management

 The real-time usage and generation of data have been growing exponentially over the years.
-Managing these huge volumes of data has been a herculean task and deriving valuable business insights from this pool of unprocessed data has been even more difficult.
+Managing these huge volumes of data has been a herculean task and deriving valuable business insights from this pool of unprocessed data has been even more difficult, hence logistics companies in India are looking for technology to help out and ease the problem.

 Supply chain management and big data: